 A planning variable is a property (including getter and setter) on a planning entity.
-It changes during planning.
+It points to a planning value, which changes during planning.
 For example, a Queen's row property is a planning variable.
 Note that even though a Queen's row property changes to another Row during planning, no Row instance itself is changed.
-A planning variable points to a planning value.